 What you DON’T want to do is trivialize the experience you’re having.
 A popular social media figure recently got in deep trouble because of the desensitized content they posted.
 When traveling to new places, go with an open mind.
 Be aware of your surroundings, and don’t expect everywhere to be how you’re used to.
 After your trip, check several times to make sure your content is the most appropriate for your audience.
 I once saw a review of travelers who went to Spain and experienced “too many foreigners” (true story)…

 Don’t Send Me Your Location

 Think about the most beautiful places you’ve been to.
 What was it like?
 Was it a beach with hardly any people?
-A city with unique culture?
+A city with a unique culture?
 A hike with a beautiful ocean view and green scenery?
 Social media gives you the option to tag wherever you may go.
-And of course you want other people to find and experience such wonders!
+And of course, you want other people to find and experience such wonders!
 Google Maps and other GPS-type platforms allow people to find these kinds of places with ease.

 However, more human traffic can bring about some changes.
 More people traveling to a city might provoke large companies to set up shop there, diluting the uniqueness of the area.
 When it comes to hikes or beaches, more people can bring more trash and more destruction to the surrounding environment.

 To keep these places clean, Instead of tagging the specific location, tag the general area of the place.
 For example, if you happen to find a beautiful coastal site in Oregon, trying tagging “Oregon Coast” instead of the actual place you happen to be.
 Or if you go on a great hike on Kaua’i, tag “Kaua’i” instead of the hike.
 If people directly ask you where the place is, then telling them is to your discretion.